top of page

 Personal Manufacturing

-Over the last three years, I've led and contributed to multiple personal manufacturing projects over a wide range of applications built on top of easily source-able electronic and mechanical components, and cheap plastic materials.
+Over the last eight years, I've led and contributed to multiple personal manufacturing projects over a wide range of applications built on top of easily source-able electronic and mechanical components, and cheap plastic materials.
 The following are some examples of these projects.
 Click on the images to learn more.

 RepRap 3D Printer